mminer237/fruitorvegetable/_items/tomato.md

 Intuitively, you would think that it is a vegetable.
 It's not that sweet.
 It doesn't grow on a tree.
 You put it in a regular salad, not a fruit salad.
 Doesn't that make it a vegetable? *Yes, it does.*

 "But wait," you say, "I've heard that it's technically a fruit."
 This is also true.
 A tomato is both a fruit *and* a vegetable.
+Technically, it's a berry even.

+However, it is a berry only by virtue of the obscure botanical definition of "berry," meaning it came from an ovary, is fleshy, and doesn't split open to spread its seeds.
+This has no relevance for 99% of people.
+Unless you are a scientist studying plants, a tomato is a vegetable.